INTO-CPS-Association/example-three_tank_watertank/README.md

 A key feature of this example is the close coupling required between water tank 1 and 2, and the loose coupling to water tank 3.
 Water tanks 1 and 2 are tall and thin and are connected by a pipe at the bottom of the tanks, and therefore changes to the level of water tank 1 (due to water entering from the source) will quickly affect the level in water tank 2.
 This effect is not as prevalent between water tank 2 and 3.

+## Example Artefacts Overview

+The example is available at https://github.com/into-cps/case-study_three_tank in the *Master* branch.
+There are several subfolders for the various elements: FCU - contains the various FMUs of the study; Models - contains the constituent models defined using the INTO-CPS simulation technologies; Multi-models - contains the multi-model definitions and co-simulation configurations; SysML - contains the SysML models defined for the study; resources - various images for the purposes of this readme file.

+The case-study_three_tank folder can be opened in the INTO-CPS application to run the various co-simulations as detailed in this document.

 ## INTO-CPS Technology